Autism Coaching and Mentoring

 Our coaching/mentoring sessions are now either online or by telephone.
 Face-to-face sessions are delivered only in exceptional circumstances if agreed with the coach/mentor.

-Manar Matusiak – Coachautism coach
+Manar Matusiak – Lead Coachautism coach

 autism coachDr Jonathan Vincent – Coach